oils-for-unix/oils/doc/ref/chap-type-method.md

 **When using `/blank*/`** as a custom trim pattern, instead of `/space*/`, the line control bytes (`\n`,`\v`,`\f`,`\r`) are *not* considered as "blankspace".
+Also non-breaking spaces are not trimmed from start/end (a possible bug).

-**When using `search()` or `replace()`** with a `/space/` or `/blank/` pattern, the latter two non-breaking characters in the list above are *not* considered as matching, to obey their intended function.
+**When using `search()` or `replace()`** with a `/space/` or `/blank/` pattern, the latter two non-breaking spaces in the list above are *not* considered as matching, to obey their intended no-break function.

 ### trimStart()